 Your picking process is creating multiple thermal shocks

 A typical manual freezer uses a racking system.
 This type of system means that to retrieve one sample; we need to pull an entire plate of 500- 1000 tubes out of the protected storage conditions.
 Again, this is sub-optimal.
 For the sake of the few samples you need at a given time, you are risking the quality of the other specimens on the rack.
 Unfortunately, this issue stands to be replicated many times over a year, with samples subjected to multiple such ‘thermal shocks’ before they are eventually picked.
 The result is severe degradation over time.

 As we can see, there are multiple risks to sample quality within a traditional biobank process using a manual freezer.
 Yet what is most worrying is that, in many instances, the quality issues in the samples might not ever come to light.
 Some sample types like DNA and RNA are covered by a well-defined QC assessment that would prevent them from being used in the event of degradation.
 On the other hand, for protein-based samples like serum and plasma, such measures don't exist.
 Degraded samples could make their way into research without the quality issue ever being detected.
 This would risk undermining the integrity of essential efforts like biomarker research.
 In the absence of a straightforward, simple test to determine the quality of some types of sample we have to do everything in our power to optimize equipment and processes and keep specimens in the best possible conditions for meaningful research.

-To learn more about automated storage register for our live webinar 'Automated sample storage – Is it worth it?' which considers if automated sample storage is a worthwhile investment, including any benefits to sample quality and the impact this could have on your research.
+To learn more about automated storage check out or webinar 'Automated sample storage – Is it worth it?' which considers if automated sample storage is a worthwhile investment, including any benefits to sample quality and the impact this could have on your research.
 We will also review and compare the associated investment of an automated sample storage solution versus manual approaches.